Indian Lady Praises Ghana’s Marriage System, Details Practices From Her Homeland

 Her observations have since generated mixed reactions online, with some users praising her for highlighting positive aspects of Ghanaian traditions, while others cautioned against broad generalisations about either culture.

-Watch the interesting video here:
+See the video on X here:

-Reactions to the Ghana-India cultural disparities
+Reactions to student's Ghana-India cultural observations

 Zubaida Ismail commented: